-Roles which you will be qualified to apply for include, golf course or turf wicket curator, bowling greenkeeper, sporting venue groundskeeper or consultant, irrigation assistant, or varied role within local government looking after community facilities.
+Employment roles which you will be qualified to apply for, include golf course or turf wicket curator, bowling greenkeeper, sporting venue groundskeeper or consultant, irrigation assistant, or varied role within local government looking after community facilities.

 This is a competency-based course where assessment is based on your ability to achieve unit outcomes.
 There is the opportunity for workplace delivery and assessment of competencies.
 Assessment methods include demonstration of skills, tests and assignments, oral activities, and third party reports.

-Assessment MethodsThis is a competency-based course where assessment is based on the student's ability to achieve unit outcomes.
-There is the opportunity for workplace delivery and assessment of competencies.
-Assessment methods include demonstration of skills, tests and assignments, oral activities, and third party reports.
+Assessment MethodsThis is a competency-based course where assessment is based on the your ability to achieve unit outcomes.
+Assessment methods include demonstration of skills, tests and assignments, oral activities, and third party reports

-Pathways to further studyYou may further advance your specialty skills completing the Diploma of Sports Turf Management.
+Pathways to further studyYou may further advance your specialty skills completing the Diploma of Sports Turf Management AHC51016.

 Units Of Study